Vancouver’s Empty Home Tax Explained [Updated December 2020]

 How do I submit my property declaration and payment?

 You will have to declare your property status to the province and to the city if applicable.

 The province will send you a speculation and vacancy tax declaration letter in the mail by mid-February listing all the residential properties you own and outline how to complete your declaration and claim applicable exemptions.
-It must be completed by March 31, 2019, regardless of whether you are eligible for exemption or not.
+It must be completed by March 31 each year, regardless of whether you are eligible for exemption or not.
 Again, most British Columbians will be exempt from the tax.